Dave Portnoy: Politics

+Portnoy's popularity and influence, specifically in politics, has been referred to as Barstool conservatism.
+He identifies as "socially liberal" and "fiscally conservative".
+He has been described as a strong supporter of President Donald Trump.

-Portnoy identifies as "socially liberal" and "fiscally conservative."
-Portnoy opposed COVID-19 lockdowns saying "When did this become...'flatten the curve' to 'we have to find a cure or everyone's going to die?'"
+He opposed COVID-19 lockdowns.
+He said "When did this become...'flatten the curve' to 'we have to find a cure or everyone's going to die?'"

-In a 2015 blog post, Portnoy said "I am voting for Donald Trump.
+In a 2015 blog post, he said: "I am voting for Donald Trump.
 I don't care if he's a joke.
 I don't care if he's racist.
 I don't care if he's sexist.
 I don't care about any of it.
 I hope he stays in the race and I hope he wins.
 Why?
 Because I love the fact that he is making other politicians squirm.
 I love the fact he says shit nobody else will say, regardless of how ridiculous it is."
-However, in 2022, he said it is "dangerous" to vote for Republicans because they will appoint Justices who are too conservative to the Supreme Court.
-He stated he would vote for President Joe Biden if he runs against Trump in 2024.
+He endorsed Trump for the 2016 Presidential election.
+In 2020, he interviewed Trump at the White House.
+In 2024, he supported and voted for Donald Trump for president.

-Portnoy criticized the 2022 Dobbs v.
-Jackson decision by the Supreme Court, which overturned Roe v.
-Wade.
-Portnoy said: "To me, this is just pure insanity, pure insanity.
-We are going backwards in time.
-We are literally going backwards in time!
-It makes no sense how anybody thinks it’s their right to tell a woman what to do with her body."
+He criticized the June 2022 Dobbs v.
+Jackson Supreme Court decision, which overturned Roe v.
+Wade, saying "It makes no sense how anybody thinks it's their right to tell a woman what to do with her body."
+He said it is "dangerous" to vote for Republicans because they will appoint justices who are too conservative to the U.S. Supreme Court.

+In response to Signalgate, he called on President Trump to remove Mike Waltz from office, saying it was a "fuck-up of epic proportions."

+In April 2025, he criticized tariffs in the second Trump administration saying "Welcome to Orange Monday," on his apolitical "Davey Day Trader" financial livestream after immediately losing $20 million or 15 percent of his net worth in the aftermath of Liberation Day.
+However, he said that he plans to keep supporting Trump calling him "a smart guy." and added "I think they’re smarter than me when it comes to these tariffs.
+I also think he’s playing a high-stakes game here, I'm gonna roll with him for a couple days, a couple weeks, see how this pans out."

+He was reported in June 2025 as discussing Greta Thunberg delivering aid to Gaza on a boat, with him saying: "she’s sailing there … and I hope they hit a fucking missile on her boat.
+Knock that boat down."

+He said in September 2025 that the suspension of Jimmy Kimmel's show due to threats by the Trump appointed FCC Chair over his comments on the assassination of Charlie Kirk was not "cancel culture".

 2013 Boston mayoral campaign

-In 2013, Portnoy launched an unsuccessful campaign to become the mayor of Boston following the retirement of mayor Thomas Menino.
-During the race, Portnoy identified as a libertarian.
+In 2013, he ran for mayor of Boston after Mayor Thomas Menino retired.
+During the 2013 Boston mayoral election, he identified as a libertarian.
 After raising more than $17,000 in campaign contributions, he failed to submit enough nomination signatures to qualify for the ballot.

 Personal life

-Portnoy married Renee Satherthwaite in 2009, and in January 2017, Portnoy separated from his wife.
-Portnoy is dating model Silvana Mojica.
-In 2019, Portnoy said that his net worth was around $100 million.

-In 2020, Portnoy donated $500,000 of his own money to The Barstool Fund, a relief effort for small business affected by the COVID-19 pandemic.
-Through May 2021, the campaign raised over $39 million for 348 businesses.